Ancient Athens and the Roman Republic

 Recent examples of leaders in European countries being held to account due to media exposés, criminal investigation and government oversight include:

-In the most analogous case to the presidency of Donald Trump, former Brazilian President Jair Bolsonaro has been barred from running for public office until 2030 and is under investigation by the country’s Supreme Court for efforts to remain in power anti-constitutionally after losing the October 2022 election.
-He has also been charged with accepting foreign bribes (see also A Constant Test in Consent of the Governed).
+In the most analogous case to the presidency of Donald Trump, former Brazilian President Jair Bolsonaro has been barred from running for public office until 2030 and faces indictment for accepting foreign bribes and for directing an effort to carry out a coup after losing the October 2022 election.

 These cases (and earlier ones) show that most established democracies have ongoing challenges of corruption and abuse of power, but also that many have successfully held leaders accountable.